Liposuction Surgery Types: What is the Safest Lipo Method?Body Plastic Surgery

 Power-assisted liposuction is another lipectomy in which the fat deposits are first broken down and detached by vibration.
 Then, they are removed from the body using a cannula.
 PAL, the safest and less-invasive form of liposuction, is mainly done under local anesthesia and has a short recovery period.
-Also, the incisions made during this surgery are few and minimal and often don't need sutures.
+Also, the incisions during this surgery are minimal and often don't need sutures.

-Depending on the extent and location of surgery, you must take 3 to 7 days off from work to recover completely.
+Depending on the extent and location of surgery, you must take 3 to 7 days off work to recover completely.
 You may experience mild pain and bruise during recovery, which drugs can control.

 Laser-assisted liposuction (LAP)